Imran Khan implicated in massive corruption: Nawaz Sharif - ExBulletin

 The three-time prime minister has accused Imran Khan of being part of a plot to discredit Pakistan and Pakistani political leaders, Samaa TV reported.

-“Imran Khan needs to be considered, there are so many allegations against him with growing evidence of his alleged corruption,” Nawaz Sharif said, pointing to recent audio leaks and other evidence surfacing in the Toshakhana reference.
+“Imran Khan has to consider, there are so many allegations against him with mounting evidence of his alleged corruption,” Nawaz Sharif said, pointing to recent audio leaks and other evidence surfacing in the Toshakhana reference.

 “There are other cases whose details have yet to be revealed, including the Billion Tree Tsunami, Al-Qadir Trust and others that will shake the public,” he said. , reported Samaa TV.